 Volunteers who are supervised to an appropriate level are not eligible for barred list checks and an enhanced DBS certificate is not required.
-However volunteers within Springwood Heath complete a volunteer application form and references are sought.

-Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised.
+Under no circumstances will a volunteer in respect of whom no checks have been obtained be left unsupervised or allowed to work in regulated activity.